Before choosing your campsite

 Special trolleys roll over the sand and facilitate the launching© OC

 In addition to accommodation and equipment, the campsite also provides services and facilities for disabled people.
 For example, there are trolleys with special tyres that allow you to drive on the sand of a beach and make it easier to get into the water.
 For blind guests, some campsites (e.g. Cala Gogo in Saint-Cyprien) have provided welcome booklets in the form of MP3 players which they make available on arrival.
-In the same spirit, other campsites have provided "raised pathways" to help people find their way around the campsite, which are different depending on whether they lead to the aquatic area, the reception, the restaurant, etc.
+In the same spirit, other campsites have provided "raised pathways" to help people find their way around the campsite, which are different depending on whether they lead to the aquatic area, the reception, the restaurant, etc. .
+It should be noted that the quality of the welcome also depends on staff awareness of different types of disability.

 A label guaranteeing an accessible campsite